The Culture Service works with a variety of external agencies such as:

 Artlink - Artlink is an innovative arts organisation that tackles inequalities.
 They use involvement in the arts to build individual potential and address social issues that affect some of the most marginalised people in our community.
 They bring people from very different backgrounds together to work in creative partnership and promote practical change within our communities.
 They work with a wide variety of partners in the arts, health and social care as well as collaborators who have lived experience of disability, their carers and families.
 Together they ensure that the artistic practice is of the highest quality and remains relevant to ever-changing needs and aspirations.

 Centre for Moving Image (The Filmhouse and the Edinburgh International Film Festival) - Scotland’s leading independent cinema, celebrating world cinema in all its brilliance and diversity.
-Filmhouse is home of the Edinburgh International Film Festival.
+Filmhouse is home of the Edinburgh International Film Festival which is the longest continually running film festival in the world and has a reputation for debate, discovery and the development of new talent.

 Dance Base - Dance Base is on a mission to get more people dancing.
 The organisation exists to encourage and celebrate the potential for dance in everyone.
 Their mission, as a National Centre for Dance in Scotland, is to offer a vibrant and uplifting focal point for dance as an art form, a way to exercise, and a way of life.
 They reach out to inspire wellbeing and creativity, and cultivate a future for dance in local, national and international communities.